GhostCloak/BiosVision/README.md

 ## Support

 If you have issues/suggestions for the theme you can send an email to `contact@ghostcloak.com` or visit the Theme Website.

+## Building Ghost

+Caution: This process is still a work-in-progress and may be incomplete.

+First, navigate to the theme directory and run the following commands via your terminal.

+    npm install
+    grunt recess

+From here, you'll have the compiled CSS for your site.

 ## Copyright & License